lmc2179/lmc2179.github.io/drafts/isoelastic.md

 print('2% increase in lotsize -->', round(100*(1.02**b-1), 2), '% increase in price')
 print('10% increase in lotsize -->', round(100*(1.10**b-1), 2), '% increase in price')
 ```

+Lets say we can expand the lot size 30% by buying the adjacent lot

 ```python
 lotsize_pct_change = .3